DataSystemsGroupUT/DLBench/README.md

     * The logs of the experiment

  ### 3- Installation Guide <br />
+    * It contain file for each framework with the commands needed for installation
     * It contains the required packages to be included for each environment.
     * It's recommended to create different environmnet for each framework using conda or virtualenvs